All resources

 Let us break down its arguments:

-💡The AVERAGEIF function in Google Sheets is a powerful tool for calculating conditional averages based on specified criteria.
+💡The AVERAGEIF function is a powerful tool for calculating conditional averages based on specified criteria.
 However, understanding the foundational logic of the IF function is crucial, as it can help you create more complex conditional formulas beyond just averaging.
 You can efficiently manage and analyze data in Google Sheets by mastering both functions.

 Example of AVERAGEIF: Averaging Based on Specific Criteria